cslab-hub/vizaod/README.md

 # Workflow

 Since this application is intended to be used as a verification tool for semi-supervised object detection, we assume that you want to verify the annotations that your model predicted in order to make use of approved/discarded annotations for further training steps and for evaluating your model.
-The workflow with SSODViz is depicted in the figure and description below.
+The workflow with VizAOD is depicted in the figure and description below.

 1. Use the initial annotations for first model training *initial training step* -- constructing the initial object detection model.
 2. Predict annotations for a subset of the unlabeled images.
-3. Assessment of the predictions using the SSODViz tool.
+3. Assessment of the predictions using the VizAOD tool.
 4. Adjudicating the results via a human-in-the-loop *Adjudicator*: <br>
 4a.
 Approving annotations, if those are correct. <br>
 4b.
 Discarding annotations, otherwise.